 Typically, a car driver who turns left and hits another vehicle will be held liable for the accident.
 However, when the other vehicle is a motorcycle, other factors may be present to shift liability.
 If you were speeding at the time of the accident, passing in a no-pass zone, or driving in the wrong lane, for example, you may be held partially responsible for damages.
 Check with an attorney to know your rights to compensation in a left-turn accident.

 If a car changes lanes and crashes into you, it may not be your fault.
-Car drivers aren’t used to looking for smaller motorcycles when they change lanes, and it’s easy to overlook a motorcycle in a blind spot.
+Car drivers aren’t used to looking for smaller motorcycles when they change lanes.
+So, it’s easy to overlook a motorcycle in a blind spot.

-When a motorcycle drives between two lanes of vehicle traffic during little or no movement, the situation is called “lane splitting.”
+When a motorcycle drives between two lanes of vehicle traffic during little or no movement, the situation is called “lane splitting”.
 This happens most frequently in traffic jams.
-Lane splitting causes accidents because the motorcycle driver is close to other vehicles and has less space for making corrective movements.
+Lane splitting causes accidents because the motorcycle driver is close to other vehicles and therefore has less space for making corrective movements.